-(The fear of making mistakes is overall more harmful than the repercussions of the mistakes.
-For example, often the fear of making a mistake paralyzes us and makes us passive.
-Failure to make a decision ostensibly removes us from the responsibility for the outcome, whether it is a failure or a success.
-There’s a paradox in not making decisions out of fear of failure; you want to control the outcome of a situation, but being afraid to take action and avoiding decision making is giving up control of the outcome.
+The fear of making mistakes is overall more harmful than the repercussions of the mistakes themselves and sometimes the fear of making a mistake can paralyze us and make us passive.
+The failure to make a decision ostensibly removes us from the responsibility of the outcome, whether it is a failure or a success.
+There’s a paradox in not making decisions out of the fear of failure; you want to control the outcome of a situation, but being afraid to take action and avoiding decision making causes you to give up control of the outcome.

+Understanding that mistakes are legitimate and even necessary tools for growth automatically reduces anxiety, allowing us to conduct ourselves calmly and think clearly.
 We all make mistakes, but the question is how do we deal with our mistakes.
 Do we succumb to feelings of anger, frustration, disappointment, etc.?
 Or do we understand that a mistake is part of our learning process?
 Do we accept it and analyze it so that next time we can do things differently?

 You will fail.
 But you must get up and keep going.
-Analyze it, learn from it, get better.
+Analyze it, learn from it, and get better.

 Learn to forgive yourself, and you will find the courage and ability to forgive others.